hman0/simple-password-manager/README.md

 # simple-password-manager
-a posix shell script which functions as a simple password manager
+a bash script which functions as a simple password manager
 ## Requirements
 - gnupg
 - wl-clipboard (optional for clipboard support)